nvu01/nvu01.github.io/_featured_categories/other_projects.md

 **Skills:**
-- **A/B Testing**: Designed and interpreted an A/B test using bootstrapping and p-value analysis.
+- **A/B testing**: Designed and interpreted an A/B test using bootstrapping and p-value analysis.
 - **Hypothesis testing**: Simulated control/treatment outcomes to assess statistical significance of conversion differences.
 - **Logistic regression modeling**: Built and interpreted a logistic model to analyze the impact of page version and country on conversion.
 - **Data wrangling & validation**: Verified group assignments and cleaned mismatched records to ensure experiment integrity.